iLynkk/roblox-assets-extractor/README.md

 - Open a new Command Prompt and type: `cd PATH_HERE` and change `PATH_HERE` to the copied path.
 - Then type `python assets_extractor.py` and the script will be executing.

 **NOTE:** This script was made for the purpouse of checking which assets has been cached on your computer, because sometimes assets aren't cached and are missing in the Experience.
-Do not extract assets to infringe Intellectual Property or redistribute it, as that is agaisn't [Roblox Term's Of Service](https://en.help.roblox.com/hc/en-us/articles/115004647846).
+Do not extract assets to infringe Intellectual Property or redistribute it, as that is agaisn't [Roblox Terms Of Service](https://en.help.roblox.com/hc/en-us/articles/115004647846).

 **Recommended to use only on your OWN EXPERIENCES.**